 This tab shows any online training or orientations the individual has completed such as DoS Certification.
 It also includes any in-person training or orientations the person has attended or facilitated such as Host Family In-Person Orientation.
 This is a great place to check if a person has completed the required training for a particular role or task.

 This tab only appears for volunteers with the affiliation Sponsored Programs Cluster Coordinator or Sponsored Programs Volunteer and will list any Sponsored Programs Enrichment Activities to which the individual has been linked.

 Subscriber alerts are how we know if people have asked AFS not to contact them about certain subject areas (e.g. hosting a student) or if they have opted out of certain emails (e.g. fundraising messages).
 It will also denote anyone who is not eligible to host, volunteer, or go abroad with AFS.
 This tab will appear in red if the individual has a subscriber alert.
 All subscriber alerts are defined in the subscriber alerts tab.
 For more on subscriber alerts, please see Subscriber Alerts in Global Link.

 This section is designed to capture the individual’s living and/or studying abroad experience for future reference.

-This tab will read "Educator(1)" ONLY if there is information in the tab, otherwise it will show as "Edcuator(0)."
+This tab will read "Educator(1)" ONLY if there is information in the tab, otherwise, it will show as "Educator(0)."
 This feature was added in 2016 as a way to start keeping better track of Educators, their interests, and what they teach.
 Here is an example:

-If you have any questions about these features or about Global Link, please reach out to your Team Development Specialist.
+If you have any questions about these features or about Global Link, please reach out to your Volunteer Services Specialist (VSS).
 Thanks!